 Cosmetic Research Department

-Pursuit of “Beautiful and Healthy Skin” Utilizing Lactic Acid Bacteria Fermentation Technology
+Pursuing “Beautiful and Healthy Skin” Utilizing Lactic Acid Bacteria Fermentation Technology

-The Cosmetic Research Department conducts evidence-based research and development on new cosmetics based on dermatology and microbiology.
+The Cosmetic Research Department conducts evidence-based research and development on new cosmetics ingredients

 In addition, it carries out technical research in the blending of cosmetic ingredients into formulations such as lotions and creams.